kevinlin1/kevinlin1.github.io/_posts/2019-08-30-Just-the-Class.md

 One neat feature is the full-text [search][] capability.
 I use it to index all of the content in the course, including PDF-based materials such as lecture slides and section handouts.
-Try searching the [CSE 373][] course website for terms like "abstract data types" or "invariant" and you'll see it pick up uses from lecture as well as the readings.
+Try searching the [CSE 373][] course website for terms like "abstract data types" or "TMWLO" and you'll see it pick up uses from lecture.

 If you click through one of the lecture search results, you'll notice that it brings you briefly to a redirect landing page.
 When generating the website on